ZbonaL/csci3055u-project-Kotlin/README.md

 ## About open source library

-> _Describe at least one contribution by the open source community written in the language._
+> ### Klaxon JSON Parser
+> - Klaxon is an open source JSON parser for Kotlin
+> - An example of how to use it is in the /real-app folder
+> - Link to the repo for Klaxon: https://github.com/cbeust/klaxon

 # Analysis of the language